nikkijuk/bmi-calculator-app/README.md

 ## Localization

 Localizations are normally defined using [ARB files](https://localizely.com/flutter-arb).
+There doesn't seem to have syntax highlighter for ARB content, which makes them harder to use as necessary.

 Localization is pretty complicated to implement completely without 3rd party tools.